browserengineering/book/book/scheduling.md

 ::: {.web-only}

-Now, if you make a new trace from the counting animation and load it into one of the tracing tools, you should see something like this ( click [here](examples/example12-count-two-threads.trace) to download an example trace):
+Now, if you make a new trace from the counting animation and load it into one of the tracing tools, you should see something like Figure 3 ( click [here](examples/example12-count-two-threads.trace) to download an example trace):

 :::